Monish-Natarajan/distributed_systems_sharding/README.md

    - Groups the writes by shard to minimize the number of requests.

 3. **Writing Data**:
-   - Performs writes to each shard, taking the appropriate mutex lock for each shard.
+   - Hands over the write to the appropriate primary server
-   - For each shard, writes data to all servers hosting that shard.

 4. **Error Handling**:
    - Logs errors encountered during writes.